Custodian trades: Here’s why it wasn’t really JP Morgan, HSBC or CBA that risked their money on your stock

 High net worth and institutional investors often rely on custodians to trade stocks rather than doing it themselves for a number of reasons.

 Firstly, custodians are professionals with vast experience in the stock market and are thus better positioned to make informed decisions about trading.
-They have the expertise required to analyze financial data, identify attractive buying and selling opportunities, and carefully manage investment portfolios.
+They have the expertise required to analyse financial data, identify attractive buying and selling opportunities, and carefully manage investment portfolios.

 Secondly, custodians have access to a wide variety of resources that small investors typically don’t possess.
 For example, custodians can often take advantage of certain professional networks or information portals that give them insight into major market players and strategies.
 This provides them with an edge that individual investors may not be able to replicate without significant effort.